brotulix/arduino-bottlerocket/README.md

 # Proposals
 Some proposals for extended features:
+* Grease the release mechanism for a potentially easier launch triggering.
 * Booster stage utilizing elastic luggage bands.
+Uncertain if we'll gain anything, or if it'll *only* complicate things.
 * Payload padding (plastic foam).
 * Compressed air parachute deployment using an inflated water balloon and solenoid valve.
 Con: Balloon takes up space, solenoid is probably heavy.
+* In case of noisy UART over 433 MHz: Add a few characters that signals start of a command, eg. `<SP><SP><SP>S6<LF>` to enter `STATE_GROUND_RECOVERY`.
 * *More to come*...